johnnyw66/cookie_session/README.md

 **python3 start_session_from_cookies_win32.py**

-### It is imperative you are not running your Chrome browser in the background at the very start of running this script)
+### It is imperative you are not running your Chrome browser in the background at the very start of running this script!